sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 where `<prom-server-host>` should be replaced with the hostname or IP address of the server where *Prometheus* is running.

 > **Note:**
 > For specific configuration details, refer to the [OpenTelemetry Auto-Configure documentation](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure).
-This resource provides information about the properties to be configured according depending on your deployment requirements.
+This resource provides information about the properties to be configured depending on your deployment requirements.

 #### Trusted certificates file